Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 Missouri Stats and Trends

-- The Tigers have covered the spread once this year when underdogs by 7.5 points or more (in two chances).
+- The Tigers have been underdogs by 8.5 points or more two times this season and covered the spread once.

-- Missouri's games this year have gone over the total in seven out of 10 opportunities (70%).
+- Missouri's games this season have eclipsed the over/under in 70% of its opportunities (seven times in 10 games with a set point total).

-- Missouri is 1-6 against the spread and 5-2 overall in games when it scores more than 27.4 points.
+- Missouri is 1-6 against the spread and 5-2 overall in games when it records more than 27.4 points.

-- When Missouri piles up over 369.1 yards, the team is 1-7 against the spread and 5-3 overall.
+- In games that Missouri churns out over 369.1 yards, the team is 1-7 against the spread and 5-3 overall.

-- This year the Tigers have turned the ball over 11 times, one more than the Gators' takeaways (10).
+- This season the Tigers have turned the ball over 11 times, one more than the Gators' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.